ollav12/DAT250/dat250-expass7.md

 - Part 1:
     - The "jpa_client" user did not have the correct privelages in the database to execute the sql scripts so when connecting to the databse with the user, all the tests failed.
 I updated to give access/permission in all tables and the tests now pass!
     - I tinkered around with the .xml file to see if there were some settings there that was causing the databse to not update/create the tables.
 Once i reread the tutorial i saw that i had to manually execute the schema.up.sql in dbeaver for the tables to be created.
+    - Tests fail on github actions, not spend much time trying to figure out why.
+They work fine locally.
 - Part 2:
     - I struggled alot with being able to create the docker image, so i used alot of time to check if the issues was in the gradle files.
 I concluded that the issue was in the dockerfile since: gradle bootRun, gradle test, gradle clean and gradle bootJar all worked localy.
 I then made some changes to the dockerfile and creating an docker image was succesful!